kofiannan06/Lab_MakerSpace_kofiannan06/README.md

 ## AI Assistance Disclosure

-AI assistance was used to help design the project structure, plan implementation steps, and draft parts of the code and documentation.
-I reviewed the design and will be responsible for explaining the code, database schema, and live demo behavior.
+AI assistance was used to help design the project structure, debugging my codes faster and it helped to improve and polished myimplementation steps, and the documentation.